thunderhead-labs/hyperliquid-stats/README.md

-Apologies for the oversight.
-Here's an updated version of the README.md file with the correct number of endpoints and including the missing tables in the "Database Tables" section:

 # HyperLiquid Stats

 HyperLiquid Stats is a data analysis and visualization tool for HyperLiquid.
 It provides various insights and metrics related to trading activities, user behavior, and financial data.
 This README.md file provides detailed information on how to install, set up, and use the HyperLiquid Stats project.